Ahl Al Medinah, Shurafa' Al Ayn

 The Arab lady passing by said that this building was built by Arab nobles.
 Assali said who are the Arab Nobles and how do you know this?

 Assaley first brought Assali to the Medinah Temple to show him the unusual tarboush she found inside of the Bloomingdale’s display cases.
 Upon entering, Assaley and Assali first faced the plaque which venerates the building’s original Oriental Guide, John P. Garner, among other Shriner officers.
-A.A.M.O.N.S.stretches across the top of the plaque.
+A.A.M.O.N.S. stretches across the top of the plaque.

 The Ancient Arabic Order of the Nobles of the Mystic Shrine (A.A.M.O.N.S.) is a sub-organization of Freemasonry, not connected to Arab culture or Islam, that has used terms such as brotherhood, fraternity, and secret society to describe itself and its Orientalist practices.
 Since its formation in 1870, Shriners have remapped the Arab World onto the United States by appropriating the names of cities and countries for Shriner chapters.
 Cases of this include Mecca Shriners in New York, NY; Medinah Shriners in Chicago, IL; Habibi Shriners in Lake Charles, LA; and Moslem Shriners in Detroit, MI.

 The Arab tourists and diaspora Assaley and Assali encountered while taking the mold of the Medinah Temple’s bawaba (gate) stopped to see this Arabesque building in the center of a Western cosmopolitan city.
-Next to the bawaba’s misspelled Arabic and distorted Islamic geometry, onlookers were met with Western stained glass, woodworking, and style of brick wrapping around the entire exterior.
+Next to the bawaba’s misspelled Arabic and distorted Islamic geometry, onlookers were met with Western stained glass, woodworking, and brick wrapping around the entire exterior.